peredo98/AMSS-Backend/README.md

 ## Proyect description

 Create a database which receive the vector description of the person who has just enter.
+After that, get their personal and biographic in# TEAM 4 - DATABASE

+## Proyect description

+Create a database which receive the vector description of the person who has just enter.
 After that, get their personal and biographic information to notify if the person is already in the system.

 ## Functional requirements